Medicaid Caregiver Child Exemption: Transferring a Parent’s Home to an Adult Caregiver Child without Medicaid Penalty

 • Proof of the Caregiver Child’s Residency in their Parent’s Home

 Documents in the caregiver child’s name with their associated address the same as their parent’s primary home.
-Examples of documents might include one’s driver’s license, car insurance policy, voter registration card, tax return, and utility bills.
+Examples include one’s driver’s license, car insurance policy, voter registration card, tax return, and utility bills.

 Another option is to provide affidavits, which are written statements under oath.
-These statements can be from neighbors or other relatives or friends who were aware of the living situation and the dates the adult child lived in the home.
+They can be from neighbors or other relatives or friends aware of the living situation and the dates the adult child lived in the home.

 • Proof Care was Provided and Prevented Nursing Home Admission

 A statement from the parent’s physician is generally required.
 It should state that the aging parent required care, the type of care needed, the duration the care was required, that this care was provided by the adult child, and without the provided care, the parent would have required nursing home care.
 Medical conditions related to the need for care and associated limitations should also be included.
-In some cases, the Medicaid agency may also request medical records.
+The Medicaid agency may also request medical records.

 The caretaker child should keep a daily care log documenting the type of care provided and the extent to which it was provided.
 The log should include any medications and / or treatments and when they were given, as well as transportation to doctor appointments.
 Specific events that occurred during the 2-year period that would have resulted in nursing home placement if the adult child were not providing care should also be recorded.